 - Canine Personality Profile

 - Feline Personality Profile

-Before your pet is brought into the shelter for the surrender interview and possibility of intake, please make sure all vaccinations are current.
+If your pet is eligible for a surrender appointment, please ensure that he or she is current on all vaccinations.
 A pet that is current on vaccinations and has been spayed/neutered will have a shorter stay at the shelter.

 Fees cover only a small percentage of the costs it requires to care for your pet during their stay at the shelter.
 Fees for surrendering pets are as follows: